 - Mihai Gae, 48, was found with stab injuries at a house in Waldegrave Road, Turnpike Lane, Haringey, at around 11.58pm on 13 June.
 He died on the way to hospital at 1am on 14 June.
 A postmortem gave the cause of death as a stab wound to the neck.
 Marian Anghel, a 42-year-old Romanian national living at the address, was charged with murder.

 - Dawn Bennett, 58, was found stabbed at a house in Lewisham Way, New Cross, Lewisham, after police were called at around 9pm on 10 June.
 She was taken to hospital but died on her birthday on 16 June.
 A postmortem found the cause of death was a wound to her chest.
 Jamal Sealy, 31, was charged with attempted murder on 11 June.

 - Kyle Kelson, 25, was shot in the head in Brocks Drive, North Cheam, Sutton, at around 1.12am on 19 June.
 He was pronounced dead at 1.45am.
-Luke Matthews, 28, Aaron McGrath, 27, and Gary Hayde, 34, were charged with murder.
+Luke Matthews, 28, Aaron McGrath, 27, Gary Hayde, 34, and Lee Matthews, 25, were charged with murder.
 Kyle’s mother, Angella Kelson, said: “Kyle was a much loved father, son, brother and friend to so many people.
 His big beautiful smile brought joy to all of us.”

 - Wayne Hoskyns, 41, was found unconscious at The Parade in Crayford, Bexley, at 4.18pm on 19 June following a suspected assault.
 The father-of-five was taken to hospital but died on the afternoon of 20 June.
 Gareth Standing, 38, was charged with murder on 23 June.
 Wayne’s wife said in a statement: “We beg you to please come forward if you have any information which may help police with their enquiries.
 This is an awful tragedy and we want to get justice for Wayne, a loving husband and daddy.
 Our hearts our breaking at this sad time.”